 China says attack in restive Xinjiang area kills 4

-Regional spokeswoman Hou Hanmin said Friday she could not confirm the ethnicity of the victims or the suspect who was detained after the attack.
-Hou, who was in Beijing for the ongoing session of the national legislature, said police are investigating to find out if there were accomplices involved.
+Regional spokeswoman Hou Hanmin said Friday that she could not confirm the ethnicity of the victims or the alleged assailant.
+Hou, who was in Beijing for the legislative session, said police were investigating to find out whether there were accomplices involved.